Robin van der Vleuten

 Notice what happened:

-• City and state got uppercased (USPS requirement)
+• City and state got uppercased because USPS expects that.

-• Country name appears in both French and English (Universal Postal Union recommendation)
+• The country name appears in both French and English, following the Universal Postal Union recommendation.

-• Everything formatted for international mail from France
+• The label is formatted for international mail from France.

 Country selectors in any language